Statscamp/PcAux/README.md

 myMods   <- c("grade","incident")
 ```

-3. Create the PcAux object by passing the raw data and function parameters
+3. Create the PcAux object by passing the raw data and function parameters to
+`prepData`
 ```
-pcaux_obj <-
+pcaux_obj1 <-
   prepData(
     rawData    = sample1,
     moderators = myMods,